grange85/everythings-swirling/_posts/2024-04-11-let5d0it-top-50-singles-from-1954-to-1976-day-11-shake-rattle-and-roll-joe-turner-and-his-blues-kings.md

 ---
 layout: post
-title: 'Day 11: Shake, Rattle and Roll - Joe Turner and his Blues Kings'
+title: 'Day 11: Shake, Rattle and Roll - Joe Turner and his Blues Kings (1954)'
 sitemap: true
 series-title: "#LET5D0IT - Top 50 singles from 1954 to 1976"
 github-comments-issueid: